R-Gayathiri/Cyclistic-Bike-Share-Project/README.md

 ### 3.1: Data Preparation.

-The analysis period occurred between 2020 October to 2021 October, this 1 year span data will be applied to analyze the trend between casual customers and members. </br>
+The analysis period occurred between 2021 July to 2022 June, this 1 year span data will be applied to analyze the trend between casual customers and members. </br>

-The data from 2020 October and 2021 October are all stored in different csv files, which can be found in [here](https://divvy-tripdata.s3.amazonaws.com/index.html) </br>
+The data from 2021 July and 2021 June are all stored in different csv files, which can be found in [here](https://divvy-tripdata.s3.amazonaws.com/index.html) </br>

 The following code will summarize which R-packages this analysis have applied for </br>